iffiX/machin/docs/source/advance/architecture_overview.rst

 every time.
 So you are recommended to **read the implementation** of your selected algorithm before using it somewhere.

-Replay memory
+Buffers
 ++++++++++++++++++++++++++++++++
-Replay memory is the second core part of the whole DQN framework, Machin provides a sophisticated but clear implementation of replay memory, to accommodate the needs of different frameworks.
+Buffers (replay memory) is the second core part of the whole DQN framework, Machin provides a sophisticated but clear implementation of replay memory, to accommodate the needs of different frameworks.